Skip to content

 Siwa Oasis is one of Egypt’s natural hidden gems.
 It is a primitive spot perfect for people who seek adventure, meaning that it does not offer luxurious experiences.
-Lying in the far western desert of Egypt, this heavenly place is a destination for both tourism and therapy.
+Lying in the far western desert of Egypt, this heavenly place is a tourism and therapy destination.
 Why tourism?
 Because Siwa is a paradise on Earth with unmatched natural beauty.
 Why therapy?
 Because Siwa has highly salted lakes that are good for treating various health issues.

 Siwa Oasis has hundreds of salt lakes spread throughout the region.
 It has everything from hot to cold salt pools and salty to freshwater springs.
 Each one of the natural pools has its own unique pleasures and therapeutic properties.